spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/processing-dmri-data/motion-correction-for-dmri.rst

 Motion correction for dMRI images
 #################################

 SCT features a complex motion correction algorithm, which is inspired by `[Xu et al., Neuroimage 2013] <https://pubmed.ncbi.nlm.nih.gov/23178538/>`_.
-The key aspects of this algorithm are as follows:

 ..
-TODO: The explanation of the motion correction algorithm is a little confusing to me.
-Rewrite into a step-by-step process?
+TODO: The explanation of the motion correction algorithm and the specific parameters is a little confusing to me.
+Should we rewrite into a step-by-step process?
 Make it more brief?
 Leave some of the explanation for the ``-h`` description?

+   The key aspects of this algorithm are as follows:

     * **SliceReg:** Slice-wise registration regularized along the Z direction (based on the function antsSliceRegularizedRegistration from ANTs, and described in [De Leener et al., Neuroimage 2017]).
     * **Grouping:** there is the possibility to group successive volumes in order to have sufficient SNR to estimate a reliable transformation.
 If your data are very low SNR you can increase the number of successive images that are averaged into group with the flag ``-g``.